emersion/flaeg/README.md

 ```
 [![Coverage](http://gocover.io/_badge/github.com/containous/flaeg?0)](https://gocover.io/github.com/containous/flaeg)

 Flaeg is a Go package for initializing the program configuration structure and building its command line interface.
-Go developers don't need to worry about kepping flags, command and CLI help updated anymore : it works by itself !
+Go developers don't need to worry about keeping flags, command and CLI help updated anymore : it works by itself !
+## Overview
+Do you know how boring it is to keep your CLI up-to-date ?
+You will be glad to use Flaeg ;-)
+This package uses your own configuration structure to build your CLI.
+You only need to describe every `StructField` with a `StructTag`,  flaeg will automatically build the interface, parse data from args, and load Go values into Configuration strucure via reflection !
+## Features
+ - Load your Configuration structure with program args
+ - Keep your Configuration structure values unchanged if no flags called
+ - Many `Kind` of `StructField`in the Configuration structure are supported :
+	 - Sub-Structure
+	 - Anonymous field (on Sub-Structure)
+	 - Pointers on anything
+ -  Many `Type` of `StructField` can be flagged :
+	- type bool
+	- type int (int32, int64, uint, uint64)
+	- type string
+	- type float (float64)
+	- type time.Duration
+    - type time.Time
+ - You can add your "Parsers" on your own type like :
+	 - Arrays, Slices or Maps
+	 - Your structures
+ - Pointers flags are Boolean :
+	 - A Structure contains default values for pointers
+	 - Pointer fields will get default values if their flag is called
+ - Flags names are fields names by default
+ - Flags names can be overwritten in `StructTag`
+ - "Shorthand" flags (1 character) can be set in `StructTag`
+ - Many "Commands" with their own flags and their own helps can be added

 ## Installation
 TODO: Describe the installation process
 ## Usage